Parameterizing Path Partitions: Introduction

 In this paper, we mainly study the problem of partitioning the vertex set of a graph (undirected or directed) into the minimum number of disjoint \emph{paths}, focusing on three problems, \textsc{Path Partition} (\textsc{PP}), \textsc{Induced Path Partition} (\textsc{IPP}) and \textsc{Shortest Path Partition} (\textsc{SPP}) --- formal definitions are given in \autoref{def}.
-A \emph{path partition} (pp) of a (directed) raph~$G$ is a partitioning of the vertex set into unrestricted (directed) paths.
+A \emph{path partition} (pp) of a (directed) raph~$G$ is a partitioning of the vertex set into (directed) paths.
 The \emph{path partition number} of $G$ is the smallest size of a pp of~$G$.
-Similar definitions apply to ipp and spp. \textsc{PP} is studied extensively under the names of \textsc{Path Cover} and also \textsc{Hamiltonian Completion} on many graph classes~\cite{corneil2013ldfs,DamDKS92,goodman1974hamiltonian}.
+Similar definitions apply to ipp and spp. \textsc{PP} is studied extensively (often under the names \textsc{Path Cover} or \textsc{Hamiltonian Completion}) on many graph classes, see for example~\cite{boesch1974covering,DBLP:journals/siamdm/ChangK96,corneil2013ldfs,DamDKS92,franzblau_raychaudhuri_2002,goodman1974hamiltonian,kundu1976linear,DBLP:journals/dam/PanC05} and references therein.

 We give a wide range of results in this paper including complexity (\NP- or \W{1}-hardness) and algorithms (polynomial time or \FPT); see \autoref{tab:survey-PPP} for a summary of our results.
 The types of graphs we consider are general directed, directed acyclic (DAG), general undirected and bipartite undirected graphs.
 We also consider some structural parameters like the neighborhood diversity and vertex cover number.